-- Home office deduction: Self-employed workers who have a dedicated space in their home that they used only for business can deduct a percentage of their home expenses, including mortgage payments, utilities and property taxes.
+- Home office deduction: Self-employed workers who have a dedicated space in their home that they use only for business can deduct a percentage of their home expenses, including mortgage payments, utilities and property taxes.

-- Social Security and Medicare taxes: Self-employed workers must pay the entire 15.3 percent Social Security and Medicare tax, but get a break by writing off half of what they pay.
+- Social Security and Medicare taxes: Self-employed workers must pay the entire 15.3 percent Social Security and Medicare tax, but they get a break by writing off half of what they pay.

 - Health insurance premiums: Self-employed workers may be able to deduct what they pay for medical insurance for themselves and their family.

 "You may be surprised about what is tax-deductible," Greene-Lewis said.
 "For example, advertising helps people make money, but it's also a big deduction for people."